kchristensen/udm-le/README.md

 ### AWS Route53

 AWS Route53 DNS challenge can use configuration and authentication values easily through shared credentials and configuration files [as described here](https://go-acme.github.io/lego/dns/route53/).
-This script will check for and include these files during the initial certification generation and certificate renewals.
+This script will check for and include these files during the initial certificate generation and subsequent renewals.
 Ensure that `route53` is set for `DNS_PROVIDER` in `udm-le.env`, create a new directory called `.aws` in `/mnt/data/udm-le` and add `credentials` and `config` files as required for your authentication.
 See the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.
 Currently only the `default` profile is supported.

 ### Cloudflare